-If you work in an office, you probably have at least one conference room in which most of your meetings are held.
-But what do you do when a great idea pops into your head on the fly and all of the boardrooms are booked?
+If you work in an office, you probably have at least 1 conference room in which most of your meetings are held.
+But what do you do when a great idea pops into your head and all of the boardrooms are booked?
 Do you risk sending an email that can be easily ignored?
-Do you hold a powwow in a co-worker’s tight, compact cubicle?
+Do you chat in a coworker’s tight, compact cubicle?

-Location, Location, Location
+1. Location, Location, Location

 The location of your casual meeting space will be hugely important, so choose wisely.
-You’ll want to place it in an area that’s nearby the teams that will be using it the most, but make sure it’s not too close to any major distractions such as loud copiers or bustling training rooms.
+You’ll want to place it in an area near the teams that will be using it the most, but make sure it’s not too close to any major distractions such as loud copiers or bustling training rooms.

-Keep it Quiet
+2. Keep It Quiet

-For example, a meeting area in the middle of a call center might not be the best idea, as the surrounding noises can be distracting and take away from the conversation.
+For example, a meeting area in the middle of a call center might not be the best idea, as the surrounding noises may take away from the conversation.
 Plus, your meetings will be distracting for employees at their desks, making it difficult for them to focus.

-Big Ideas in a Small Package
+3. Big Ideas in a Small Package

-Leave it Open
+4. Leave it Open

 Possibly the most important thing to keep in mind when designing a casual meeting space is to keep it open.
 Do not allow this space to be reserved in advance, lest it becomes just another unreachable conference room.
 Incorporating multiple huddle areas in your office should minimize the chances of every conference room being booked simultaneously, ensuring that all employees can get together at the drop of a hat.